anaireorg/anaire-devices/README.md

 - The device is designed to work only with the CO2 sensor, so buzzer, DHT11 humidity and temperature sensor, and OLED display are optional
 - The device is designed to recover from Wifi, MQTT or sensor reading temporal failures
 - The web server is activated, therefore entering the IP on a browser allows to see the device data.
 The IP is showed during boot and after pressing the button.
+  * The hostname in the form <anaire_device_id>.local is definied by mDNS.
+But it will depend on the local router to be operative or not.
+- The web server allows to calibrate the CO2 sensor.
+Put the device on a clean environment (open air) and click the option in the web server.
+Waits during the calibration countdown time (20 minutes)